milesroxas/Flint/docs/guides/user-stories.md

 - **As a user**, I can see when a custom class name does not follow the required format.
   - I can view the correct format with a clear example.
-  - I can view a suggested corrected name. _(Future: one-click rename)_
+  - I can view a suggested corrected name when available.
   - I can click a button to highlight the element with the violation.

 ### Combo Class Error